Your Shopping Cart

 I have often stated the importance of healthy fats because our brains are about 60% fat.
 I also like to remind everyone that our brains consume about 25% of our total energy and nutrition even though our brains make up only a small part of our body mass.

 When we are in the womb, this energy consumption goes up to 70%!
-Almost all of our energy resources go to building our brain and nervous system when we are a fetus, and DHA is a crucial part of this building process.
+Almost all of our energy resources go to building our brain and nervous system when we are a fetus.
+Evidently, DHA is a crucial part of this building process.

 Our Brain and Our Eyes